-Completing the Evaluation Report is the responsibility of your ST. They will receive a link to an online form, which will be populated with your name and student number and is not transferable.
-Your teacher submits the Evaluation Report, and you can access the Report on iParticipate.
-You need to liaise with your ST to ensure your Evaluation Report is submitted within one week of finishing your placement.
+Completing the Evaluation Report is the responsibility of your ST. They will receive a link to your personalised form, which will be populated with your name and student number and is not transferable.
+Your teacher can submit the Evaluation Report.
+You can submit the report by uploading to 'Forms' in iParticipate.
+You need to liaise with your teacher to ensure your Evaluation Report is submitted within one week of finishing your placement.